Ironsand: China

 Ironsand had moderate, localized uses in China during the late Industrial Revolution, but was a rather unimportant commodity throughout the long history of the Chinese iron-industry.
 Unlike the rest of Eurasia and Africa, there is very little archeological evidence to suggest that bloomery smelting was used in ancient China.
 The Chinese countryside was rich in deposits that contained both coal, a fuel that burns at a high temperature, and an iron ore containing a high content of phosphorus.
-Around 1200 BC the Chinese developed a method of smelting the rocky ore into pig iron, which was then remelted and poured into molds (cast) to form cast iron.
+Around 1200 BCE the Chinese developed a method of smelting the rocky ore into pig iron, which was then remelted and poured into molds (cast) to form cast iron.
 Although the metal was very brittle, this method was able to produce iron in much greater volumes than bloomery smelting, and with vastly higher yields of metal per ore.
-By the 1st century BC the Chinese iron-industry was by far the largest and most advanced in the world.
-By the 1st century AD they had developed puddling for the production of mild steel, crucible steel for the manufacture of swords and weapons, and a chemical process of rapidly decarburizing liquid pig-iron to make wrought iron, using the oxidation properties of saltpeter (called the Heaton process, it was independently discovered by John Heaton in the 1860s).
+By the 1st century BCE the Chinese iron-industry was by far the largest and most advanced in the world.
+By the 1st century AD they had developed puddling for the production of mild steel, crucible steel for the manufacture of swords and other weapons, and a chemical process of rapidly decarburizing liquid pig-iron to make wrought iron, using the oxidation properties of saltpeter (called the Heaton process, it was independently discovered by John Heaton in the 1860s).
 China remained the world's largest producer of iron until the 11th century, manufacturing large quantities of relatively affordable steel and iron.

 Donald B Wagner, an expert in ancient Chinese metallurgy, notes that attempts to trace the history of ironsand in China end with inconclusive results.
-One source may indicate its use as early as the Tang Dynasty (~700-900 AD) while others seem to contradict this interpretation.
-Due to wars, invasions, famines, distrust of the government, overpopulation, a rising opium epidemic, and clashes between various tongs of miners, very little information exists about the industry between the 11th century and the 19th century, when a European miner named Felix Tegengren arrived to find the Chinese industry in shambles.
+One source may indicate its use as early as the Tang Dynasty (~700-900 CE) while others seem to contradict this interpretation.
+Due to wars, invasions, famines, distrust of the government, overpopulation, a rising opium epidemic, and clashes between various tongs of miners, very little information exists about the industry during the 19th century, when a European miner named Felix Tegengren arrived to find the Chinese industry in shambles.
 Tegengren notes that ironsand was sluice mined in Henan and Fujian by local farmers and smelted over charcoal fires to make tools, but it involved a lot of work, which made it very expensive.
 It was only smelted where there was enough wood for the fires and cheaper steel was not readily available.
 Therefore, the material was considered to be economically unimportant in China.
-However, because the mining was safe, outdoor work, it was practiced by local farmers to supplement their income wherever it was available; in the 19th century 1000 lb of sluiced sand typically sold for the equivalent of 50 to 60 US dollars (by 2016 exchange rates ~ 900--1000 dollars or 700--800 euros).
+However, because the mining was safe, outdoor work, it was practiced by local farmers to supplement their income wherever it was available; in the 19th century 1000 lb of sluiced sand typically sold for the equivalent of 50 to 60 US dollars (by 2016 exchange rates ~ 900–1000 dollars or 700–800 euros).

 However, in the modern age ironsand is placer mined along China's southeast coast and used for smelting steel.
 The typical composition of this ironsand is 48.88% metallic iron, 25.84% silica, 0.232% phosphorus, and 0.052% sulfur.